GFA-spec/GFA-spec/GFA2-spec.md

 method for computing an alignment between the two intervals.
-A trace is a list of integers separated by commas, each integer giving the # of characters in the second segment to align to the next *TS* characters in the first segment where the *TS* is either the default trace spacing given in a header with the TS SAM-tag, or it is an optional prefixing <code><int>:</code> in front of the trace list.
+A trace is a list of integers separated by commas, each integer giving the # of characters in the second segment to align to the next *TS* characters in the first segment where the *TS* is either the default trace spacing given in a header line with the TS SAM-tag, or the spacing given in a TS SAM-tag on the line of the edge.
 If a \* is given as the alignment note that it is still possible to compute the implied alignment by brute force.

 The GFA2 concept of edge generalizes the link and containment lines of GFA.
-For example a GFA edge which encodes what is called a dovetail overlap (because two ends overlap) is simply a GFA2 edge where end1 = $0 and beg2 = 0 or beg1 = 0 and end2 = $0.
-A GFA containment is modeled by the case where beg2 = 0 and end2 = $0 or beg1 = 0 and end1 = $0.
-The figure
+For example a GFA edge which encodes what is called a dovetail overlap (because two ends overlap) is a GFA2 edge where the sign is + and end1 = x$ and beg2 = 0 or beg1 = 0 and end2 = x$, or the sign is - and end1 = x$ and end2 = x$ or beg1 = 0 and beg2 = x$.
+A GFA containment is modeled by the case where beg2 = 0 and end2 = x$ or beg1 = 0
-below illustrates:
+and end1 = x$.
+The figure below illustrates:

 ![Illustration of position and edge definitions](GFA2.Fig1.png)

-Special codes could be adopted for dovetail and containment relationships but the thought is there is no particular reason to do so, the use of the special characters for terminal positions makes their identification simple both algorithmically and visually, and the more general scenario allows interesting possibilities.
+Special codes could be adopted for dovetail and containment relationships but the thought is there is no particular reason to do so, the use of the $ sentinel for terminal positions makes their identification simple both algorithmically and visually, and the more general scenario allows interesting possibilities.
 For example, one might have two haplotype bubbles shown in the “Before” picture below, and then in a next phase choose a path through the